Woman killed after being run over by ex-boyfriend in SE Houston

 HOUSTON -- One woman is dead and three men were injured after being run over in southeast Houston.

-Houston Police were called to a fatal assault in the 5200 block of Telephone road around 2 a.m.
+Houston police were called to a fatal assault in the 5200 block of Telephone Road around 2 a.m.
 Saturday morning.

-Police stated a driver of a Ford F150 struck the people.
+Police stated a driver of a Ford F-150 struck the people.
 Authorities allege after hitting them, the driver put the truck in reverse and ran over them a second time, and then allegedly ran over the woman a third time.

-The victim, Dixa Rojas, 38, was pronounced dead at the scene.
+The victim, Dixa Rios, 38, was pronounced dead at the scene.

-The three men.
-Maneesh Roberts, 46, Adan Salgado, 36, and Celso Velasquez, 32, were taken to the hospital for their injuries.
+The three men, Maneesh Roberts, 46, Adan Salgado, 36, and Celso Velasquez, 32, were taken to the hospital for their injuries.
 HPD said it is unknown what their conditions are.

-The suspect, Rigorberto Alexander Escobar is wanted for questioning, and is believed to be driving a silver or beige 2002 to 2005 Ford F150 truck with Texas license plates GTJ-7424.
+The suspect, Rigorberto Alexander Escobar, is wanted for questioning, and is believed to be driving a silver or beige 2002 to 2005 Ford F150 truck with Texas license plates GTJ-7424.

 He is still at large, police said.